-While my current position at the US Institute of Peace focuses on applied research, as part of USIP’s public outreach mission I regularly give public lectures as a visiting expert or join undergraduate or graduate class sessions as a guest lecturer on various topics related to nonviolent action, peacebuilding, and democratization.
+While my current position at the Horizons Project focuses on applied research, I regularly give public lectures as a visiting expert or join undergraduate or graduate class sessions as a guest lecturer on various topics related to nonviolent action, peacebuilding, and democratization.
 If you are interested in having me speak to your class please reach out via the contact information on my contact page.

 University of Denver